Sanctions during the Venezuelan crisis: Gold

 Venezuela's third-largest export (after crude oil and refined petroleum products) in 2019 was gold.
 The country's gold production is controlled by the military and is mined under dangerous conditions.
 The World Gold Council reported in January 2019 that Venezuela's foreign-held gold reserves had fallen by 69% to US$8.4 billion during Maduro's presidency, but that it was hard to track where the gold was going.
 Central Bank gold holdings decreased in November 2018 from US$6.1 billion to US$5.5 billion; the last independent observer to access the vault where gold is stored was Francisco Rodríguez, who saw an estimated US$15 billion in 2014.
 Reuters reported that 20 tons were removed from the vaults in 2018, and 23 tons of mined gold were taken to Istanbul, Turkey.
-In the first nine months of 2018, Venezuela's gold exports to Turkey rose from zero in the previous year to US$900 million.

 On 1 November 2018 Trump signed an executive order to "ban US persons from dealing with entities and individuals involved with 'corrupt or deceptive' gold sales from Venezuela".

 In mid-February 2019, National Assembly legislator Angel Alvarado said that about eight tons of gold had been taken from the vault while the head of the Central Bank was abroad.
 In March, Ugandan investigators reported that 7.4 tonnes of gold worth over US$300 million could have been smuggled into that country.

 The U.S. Treasury Department sanctioned Minerven, Venezuela's state-run mining company, in March 2019.

 Government sources said another eight tonnes of gold was taken out of the Central Bank in the first week of April 2019; the government source said that there were 100 tonnes left.
 The gold was removed while the bank was not fully operational because of the 2019 Venezuelan blackouts and minimal staff was present; the destination of the gold was not known.

-According to Bloomberg, the Central Bank sold 9.5 tonnes of gold on 10 May and 3 more tonnes some days later.
-Reuters estimated in March 2020 that there were about 90 tonnes of gold left in the country, compared to 129 tonnes at the start of 2019.
+Between 2013 and 2016, Venezuela shipped US$5.2 billion worth of gold to Switzerland, which froze the assets of Maduro and 35 people close to him in January 2026.